Skip to content

 Long-run wage growth is 2-4% nominal.
 High-growth careers (technology, finance, medicine) can average 5-7% in the first 20 years then flatten.
 Use 3% as a baseline.
 Higher rates for short periods are realistic but rarely sustain for a full career.

 The tool uses nominal growth (same units as today).
-If you want real lifetime earnings at current prices, use a growth rate equal to real salary growth (1-2%) instead of nominal (3-4%).
-Either is valid - just be consistent.
+Real lifetime earnings at current prices can be calculated using a growth rate equal to real salary growth (1-2%) instead of nominal (3-4%).
+Both approaches produce valid results when applied throughout the calculation.

 What about career breaks?